bayesmendel/Fam3PRO_UI/README.md

 - `mylynch-app-XXXXXX.json`: this provides the "secrets" needed for the app to connect to the `hereditarycancer@ds.dfci.harvard.edu` account.
 This must be deployed to the server for it to work.

-- `non.pp.cancer.list.csv`: a list of non-PanelPRO cancers from the Dana-Farber website.
+- `non.pp.cancer.list.csv`: a list of non-Fam3PRO cancers from the Dana-Farber website.

 - `data-dictionary`: a starter directory which hold files for when a user downloads the data dictionary.
 Additional files are added upon download and then auto-deleted because they are specific to the user's session/download.
 A README is included which explains each permanent and temporary file in the directory.

 - `download-pedigrees`: a starter directory which hold files for when a user downloads one or more pedigrees.
 Additional files are added upon download and then auto-deleted because they are specific to the user's session/download.
 A README is included which explains each permanent and temporary file in the directory.

-- `download-results`: a starter directory which hold files for when a user downloads the PanelPRO results for a specific pedigree.
+- `download-results`: a starter directory which hold files for when a user downloads the Fam3PRO results for a specific pedigree.
 Additional files are added upon download and then auto-deleted because they are specific to the user's session/download.
 A README is included which explains each permanent and temporary file in the directory.

 - `rsconnect`: holds the .dfc files for deploying the app to R Connect.
 There are three, one for each app name as explained in the "Branches and deployment" section of this README.